AE-Emmanuel/Main-Flow/README.md

     Tkinter for GUI design

 This task provided great experience in GUI development and how to create interactive applications using Python.

+## Task 5: Real-Time Currency Converter

+This task focused on creating a USD Currency Converter Application using Python.
+The application features a Tkinter GUI and integrates with a real-time exchange rate API to provide accurate conversions.

+Features:

+    Real-Time Conversion: Fetches current exchange rates from a reliable API.
+    User-Friendly GUI: Built with Tkinter, featuring input fields, dropdowns for currency selection, and conversion buttons.
+    Multiple Currency Support: Converts USD to various international currencies.

+Technologies Used:

+    Python 3.x
+    Tkinter for GUI design
+    API Integration for real-time data

+This project was a fantastic opportunity to blend GUI development with API utilization, resulting in a practical application for currency conversions.